-The legislature isn’t picking up the slack either; there are no tax credits for installing a solar power system here.
+The legislature isn’t picking up the slack here either; there are no tax credits for installing a solar power system here.

 Tax exemptions are a simple, straightforward, and effective way to promote solar power.
-A property tax exemption would save you even more, exempting you from paying taxes on the more than $12,000 in property value that installing a solar power system will add to your home.
-All without ever actually removing a dime from the state’s bank account!
+A property tax exemption would exempt you from paying taxes on the more than $15,000 in property value that installing a solar power system will add to your home -- all without ever actually removing a dime from the state’s bank account!
 That sounds like a win-win to us.
-Unfortunately state lawmakers have yet to see that light (no pun intended); we currently lack both tax exemptions here.
+Unfortunately, state lawmakers have yet to see the light (no pun intended), leaving Oklahoma with no property tax exemption.

 Likewise, a sales tax exemption would save you between 4.5% and 8.5% on your initial investment, depending on where in the state you live.
 This would cost the state nothing, but again -- no such luck.
 Oklahoma still lacks a sales tax exemption on renewable projects of any kind.

 Grade: FLearn more about low-income solar programs available in the U.S.

 The consensus on Oklahoma solar power rebates and incentives